In Sputnik’s Orbit

 2. The inlet neutral (white) and ground (bare) both connect to the neutral bar to achieve a bond.

-4. The black and white leads of the 14-gauge Romex emergency branch new circuits enter the load center, are stripped 1/2″, and are affixed to the hot and neutral terminals on the breakers as marked.
+4. The black and white leads of the new 14-gauge Romex emergency branch circuits enter the load center, are stripped 1/2″, and are affixed to the hot and neutral terminals on the breakers as marked.

 11. From here, the new wires run across all the joists, through the machine cloth rat-barrier, and through the attic over the breezeway into the attic proper.
 The machine cloth was removed during insulation and is not so tight as to damage the Romex.